In Leadership Shadows.png

 In Leadership Shadows

-Leadership is not only about the brilliance we share; it’s about the shadows we confront.
-These are the spaces where confidence can harden into arrogance, where clarity drifts toward control, and where certainty begins to silence curiosity.
+Leadership is not only about the brilliance we share.
+It is also about the shadows we confront.
+These shadows are the places where confidence can harden into arrogance, where clarity drifts toward control, and where certainty begins to silence curiosity.

-Leadership arrogance doesn’t often roar; it whispers.
-It appears as certainty mistaken for truth, expertise mistaken for infallibility.
+Leadership arrogance does not often roar.
+It whispers.
+It shows up as certainty mistaken for truth and expertise mistaken for infallibility.
 Over time, it isolates leaders from the empathy, feedback, and reflection that keep growth alive.

-The antidote is not shame — it’s curiosity.
-It’s asking again, listening longer, and allowing others to correct what we have built in haste.
-It’s remembering that stewardship matters more than status and that humility is not weakness but discipline.
+The antidote is not shame.
+It is curiosity.
+It is asking again, listening longer, and allowing others to refine what we once built in haste.
+It is remembering that stewardship matters more than status and that humility is not weakness but discipline.

-This section will grow into a collection of essays, insights, and practices that examine how leaders can navigate the space between assurance and awareness.
-Together, we’ll explore questions like:
+This section will grow into a collection of essays, insights, and practices that explore how leaders navigate the space between assurance and awareness.
+Together we will consider questions such as:

 • How do we recognize when confidence has become control?